Mail-in ballot applications in Virginia tap into worries about fraud with faulty instructions

 The mishap follows a history of error-prone mailers sent by the center and its affiliates, including voter registration forms directed to people who have died and to voters’ pets.

-In 2018, the group generated some anguish in Virginia after it mailed voter registration forms to 140,000 already-registered voters.
-The forms came with letters that said,incorrectly, that the recipients were not registered, which the group attributed to its reliance on commercial databases to send registration forms.
+In 2018, the group generated anguish in Virginia after it mailed voter registration forms to 140,000 already registered voters.
+The forms came with letters that said, incorrectly, that the recipients were not registered, which the group attributed to its reliance on commercial databases to send registration forms.

-“Just about every mailing that they’ve sent out has been a significant drain on us trying to correct misinformation,” said Dierdre Martin, deputy registrar in the city of Roanoke, in southwestern Virginia.
+“Just about every mailing that they’ve sent out has been a significant drain on us trying to correct misinformation,” said Deirdre Martin, deputy registrar in the city of Roanoke, in southwestern Virginia.

 Voters there received ballot applications with return envelopes addressed to the Roanoke County elections office, while county voters got applications directing them to the city office.